SolaceLabs/solace-integration-guides/docs/_guides/weblogic-app-server.md

 #### Redeploy the resource adapter with the new settings

 In the ‘Deployments’ page, select the checkbox for the resource adapter and click on Update.
-Select “Redeploy this application using the following deployment files” and click on Finish.
+Select "Redeploy this application using the following deployment files" and click on Finish.
 This redeploys the adapter so that all of the above changes become active.

 ## (Option 2) Deploying Solace as a Foreign JMS Provider Module